TODAY'S TOPIC:

 problems.
 Dropping the word patient from our vocabulary

-might imply a wrongness about having emotional problems.
+might in itself reinforce a sense wrongness about having

 Although I did